searKing/golang/tools/cmd/go-sqlx/README.md

 or a set of Go source files that represent a single Go package.

 The -type flag accepts a comma-separated list of types so a single run can generate methods for multiple types.
-The default output file is t_nulljson.go, where t is the lower-cased name of the first type listed.
+The default output file is t_sqlx.go, where t is the lower-cased name of the first type listed.
 It can be overridden with the -output flag.